Lukanibal/Staicy/README.md

 **Staicy**
 -
 She's my personal assistant bot.
+She takes the question "Is that A.I.?" and answers it with a resounding "YES!"
 She is still under development as I learn python to make her specifically.
 Here are some tools that help her work:
 She uses [discord.py](https://pypi.org/project/discord.py/) for her discord bits.